Top 4 Hormone Balancing Superfoods: By N. Steele RN, BSN,MPH

 There are important hormones in the body that help with a woman’s normal day-to-day functioning.
 These are :

 Is Ginger Good for Hormone Balance?

-The liver serves as an important organ in the breakdown of waste and fat in the body.
+The liver serves as an important organ for the breakdown of waste and fat in the body.
 It also helps reduce excessive hormones that are circulating in the blood.
-Women with hormone imbalance may have a non-alcoholic fatty liver that can be caused by insulin resistance and oxidative stress.
+Women with hormone imbalances may have a non-alcoholic fatty liver that can be caused by insulin resistance and oxidative stress.
 Ginger is a spice that has been used for thousands of years in food and drinks.
-It has been especially vital for stomach upset.
-Studies have shown however that ginger can counteract the biochemical abnormalities that are involved in nonalcoholic fatty liver.6 There is also evidence that supports the fact that insulin resistance caused by fat can be improved by using ginger.
+It has been especially vital for stomach upsets.
+Studies have shown, however, that ginger can counteract the biochemical abnormalities that are involved in nonalcoholic fatty liver.
+There is also evidence that supports the fact that insulin resistance caused by fat can be improved by using ginger.
 Liver toxicity can develop when the organ is overtaxed.
-Ginger has been studied to also protect the liver against toxic substances by enhancing antioxidant activity.7
+Ginger has been studied to also protect the liver against toxic substances by enhancing antioxidant activity.

 The Last Thing You Need to Know about Hormone Balancing Superfoods

 There are many factors that can affect a woman’s body and throw off her hormonal levels.
 To better understand how to counteract these factors, knowing more about the key organs responsible for regulating hormonal levels and consuming the key superfoods can assist in reestablishing homeostasis in the body.

 1. "Function of the Adrenal Glands and the Hormones They Produce." https://www.adrenal.com/adrenal-gland/function.
 Accessed 8 Apr.
 2022.